Until now, the national and provincial health departments have not been able to say where services are provided. Here’s how we found them.

 From February to mid-March, the centre worked with provincial health departments to determine which facilities provided abortions.

-the centre phoned each of the facilities that had been confirmed by provincial health department spokespeople, to determine whether the services were offered.
+After these consultations, the centre phoned each of the facilities that had been confirmed by provincial health department spokespeople, to determine whether the services were offered.

 Our #SizaMap consultants introduced themselves as patients requiring abortions.